LaunchPadLab/decanter/README.md

 bundle
 ```

-Add the following to application.rb:
+Add the following to application.rb so we can load your decanters properly:

 ```
 config.paths.add "app/decanter", eager_load: true